 For retail and e-commerce companies, your crucial KPIs link to orders, customers, and website visitor behavior.
 Use your data better to do better business.

 The world of online sales is growing exponentially, with new technology, services, and marketing approaches flooding the market almost daily.
-As the owner of a retail or e-commerce business, you're used to this fast pace.
+In retail or e-commerce, you're used to this fast pace.
 You've learned to hustle better than anyone.
 But outpacing your competitors means constant evolution.
 You have to keep your teams agile and continually hone your strategy for making faster, better, smarter decisions.
 Because, as you know all too well, success in this space is all about one thing: data.

 Specifically, it’s about analyzing and leveraging the data and key performance indicators (KPIs) at your disposal.
 For retail and e-commerce businesses, the most useful KPIs relate to orders, customers, and website activity.
 A literal wealth of data exists within these three subgroups—vital information that, when utilized correctly, can tell you everything you need to know about the health and outlook of your business.

 Sales teams can use this data to better monitor changes in revenue.
 Finance departments can use it to more effectively forecast budgets and determine profitability.
 It can help marketers and product managers make adjustments to optimize website performance.
 And your operations teams can use it to evaluate fulfillment rates, shipping efficiency, and customer satisfaction.
 Indeed, the sky’s the limit when you have the right analytics strategy in place.

 But let’s back up momentarily because none of the aforementioned can happen unless all of your data is aggregated in a centralized, easy-to-access location.

 Centralizing Your Data is Step One–and It's Easier than You Think